KeinShin/YoutubeCommentPoster/README.md

 # Channel id is optional

-# bydefault if channel id is not provided comment will be posted on channels subscribed by you

 comment.insert_comment(text=text to comment,numberofCommentsToPost=1)
 ```
+**Channel id is optional**

+bydefault if channel id is not provided comment will be posted on channels subscribed by you

 **Reply to a random comment**